 HOW TO BECOME AN ITALIAN CITIZEN

-YOUR 3 PATHS TO ITALIAN CITIZENSHIP WITH PROS & CONS
+YOUR 3 PATHS TO APPLY FOR ITALIAN CITIZENSHIP WITH PROS & CONS

 Wondering how to become an Italian citizen to make your dream of living in Italy finally come true?
-While your passport can secure you a once-in-a-lifetime experience in Italy, it can’t give you a lifetime of living in the Italian countryside.
+While your American passport can secure you a once-in-a-lifetime experience in Italy, it can’t give you a lifetime of living in the Italian countryside.
 What can?
-Becoming an Italian citizen.
+Becoming an Italian citizen and obtaining dual citizenship.